slotThe/change-env/README.md

   - Convert the current environment to display math.

-Note that, while the second option could be implemented to incorporate the third option as well, it is consciously not.
+Note that, while the second option could be implemented to incorporate the third option as well, it was a conscious decision not to do that.
 The goal is to make switching to display math as prominent as possible.
 This fits quite well with the authors particular sensibilities.

 What exactly we mean by "display math" is controlled by the `change-env-display` variable.
 By default, it is set to `\[...\]` style